 This essay continues our patient advocacy efforts by warning sciatica sufferers that their symptoms never constitute a diagnostic conclusion unto themselves.
 Instead, all true and pseudo-sciatica scenarios are sourced from some other diagnosable condition which must be discovered and treated if the patient is to have any hope of ever achieving a cure.

 Sciatica is a symptom set.
+Sciatica is not a diagnosis.
 It might consist of pain or related neurological effects, including tingling, pins and needles, weakness or numbness in regions of the lower body, such as the buttocks, the legs and/or the feet.
 Diagnosing sciatica is like diagnosing someone with a fever.
 Fever is a symptom, not a condition unto itself.
 Being diagnosed with sciatica is akin to being diagnosed with pain.
 Pain is a symptom of some underlying causative condition.
 We think you can easily foresee the many potential problems associated with being labeled with a sciatica diagnosis.

 Sciatic nerve symptoms can originate in the spine, which is the definition of true sciatica.
 These conditions are caused by some issue affecting the L4, L5, S1, S2 and/or S3 nerve roots in the vertebral column.
 Common causes of spinally-motivated true sciatica include compressive neuropathy and central spinal stenosis problems enacted by herniated discs, osteoarthritic accumulations, scoliosis, atypical lordosis and spondylolisthesis, among other possible explanations, such as ligamentous hypertrophy and ossification and congenitally narrowed central vertebral or neuroforaminal canals.